Public radio from Western Michigan University 102.1 NPR News | 89.9 Classical WMUK

 A look inside

 Inside the plant, lots of things are being worked on.
 As Palisades draws nearer to going online, security protocols are heightened.
-In the turbine deck area, where repairs are underway on the plant’s generator and piping near the steam condenser area, makeshift tents are set up for welding and refurbishing materials.
+In the turbine deck area, where repairs are underway on the plant’s main turbine and piping near the steam condenser area, makeshift tents are set up for welding and refurbishing materials.

 The turbine deck houses the plant’s steam turbine generator.
 The Palisades reactor is a pressurized water reactor, which means it generates power using steam.
 Atoms are split in the reactor, and the nuclear fission process heats water that turns into steam.
 The steam flows through tubes and turns a steam turbine that then generates power.